nerabits/Surge-Manual/policy/group.md

 ## Policy Including

-Starting from Surge iOS 4.12.0 & Surge Mac 4.5.0, you can use include-all-proxies and include-other-group to include all proxies or reuse defines from another group.
+Starting from Surge iOS 4.12.0 & Surge Mac 4.5.0, you can use `include-all-proxies` and `include-other-group` to include all proxies or reuse defines from another group.

 #### include-all-proxies

-Parameter include-all-proxies=true includes all proxy policies defined in the [Proxy] section and can be used with the policy-regex-filter parameter for filtering.
+The parameter `include-all-proxies=true` includes all proxy policies defined in the [Proxy] section and can be used with the `policy-regex-filter` parameter for filtering.

 #### include-other-group

-Parameter include-other-group="group1,group2" includes policies from another policy group, and can include multiple policy groups separated by commas, also can be used with the policy-regex-filter parameter for filtering.
+Parameter `include-other-group="group1,group2"` includes policies from another policy group, and can include multiple policy groups separated by commas, also can be used with the `policy-regex-filter` parameter for filtering.

 Some Notes:
-- include-all-proxies, include-other-group, and policy-path parameters are allowed to be used in a single policy group at the same time.
+- `include-all-proxies`, `include-other-group`, and `policy-path` parameters are allowed to be used in a single policy group at the same time.
 The policy-regex-filter parameter applies to all three.
-- There is an order of precedence among the policy groups for the include-other-group parameter, but there is no order of precedence among the include-all-proxies, include-other-group, and policy-path parameters.
-For scenarios where the order of sub-policies makes sense (e.g., fallback groups), use policy groups nesting with include-other-group.
+- There is an order of precedence among the policy groups for the `include-other-group` parameter, but there is no order of precedence among the `include-all-proxies`, `include-other-group`, and `policy-path` parameters.
+For scenarios where the order of sub-policies makes sense (e.g., fallback groups), use policy groups nesting with `include-other-group`.